Master / Journeyman Plumber Exam

 Q23.For a bathroom group wet vent, the dry vent connection must be located:

-A.Downstream of the water closetB.Upstream of the first fixtureC.At the water closetD.AnywhereB.
-Upstream of the first fixtureExplanation: Wait, let's clarify.
-In a horizontal wet vent, the dry vent connects to the most upstream fixture drain (usually the lavatory).
+A.Downstream of the water closetB.Upstream of the first fixtureC.At the water closetD.Anywhere✓B. Upstream of the first fixtureExplanation: In a horizontal wet vent system, the dry vent connection must be located upstream of the first fixture being wet-vented.
+This placement ensures that the dry vent provides adequate air relief for all downstream fixtures in the wet vent configuration.
+Typically, the dry vent connects at or near the most upstream fixture drain, such as the lavatory in a bathroom group.

 Q24.What is the maximum developed length of a 1-1/2 inch vent pipe serving a load of 8 DFU?